Property Tax Professionals Education

 A list of approved instructors can be found on the Approved Instructors for Educational Courses page of the PTAD website.

-The Comptroller is required to provide information on the education needs of and opportunities for tax professionals (Occupations Code Section 1151.1015).
+The Comptroller's office is required to provide information on the education needs of and opportunities for tax professionals (Occupations Code Section 1151.1015).
 Many education opportunities are offered through TAF, IAAO, AI, Texas Association of Appraisal Districts (TAAD), Texas Association of Assessing Officers (TAAO) and The Tax Assessor-Collectors Association of Texas (TACA).
 Other vendors may offer additional tax professional education opportunities that have been separately submitted for continuing education credit.
 If you have questions regarding continuing education credit for a particular continuing education program or educational course, please contact the sponsor to determine if approval has been received.